 c) Customers can find our full data protection policy under Data protection policy.

-a) Sometimes it is necessary to capture and save photos digitally for the acquisition of permissions and provision of the contractual services of the Cable Car Companies.
-The Customer grants his/her consent to this.
+a) Sometimes it is necessary to capture and save photos digitally for the acquisition of permissions and provision of the contractual services of the Cable Car Operators.
+The Customer grants their consent to this.

 b) Original copies of corresponding identification must be provided for all special rates and discounts.